Camping spots within 2 hours drive from Adelaide

 Offering spacious, grassed powered and unpowered sites for all-sized caravans, motorhomes, RV’s, camper trailers and tents and private ensuite sites coming in early 2018.
 Amenities and BBQ’s a short stroll away and just 5 minutes walk to the beachfront.

-Kids will love the swimming pool, jumping pillow, playground, go-karts, games room and the park is also only a 5 minute walk to the beach.
+Kids will love the swimming pool (waterslide coming late 2019), jumping pillow, pump track, playground, giant inflatable maze, go-karts, games room and the park is also only a 5 minute walk to the beach.

 Visit their website at www.victorharborholiday.com.au